-[current] doing everything about and for independent literary press called The Green Violin, for the free distribution of poetry, essays, prose, and literary paraphernalia.
+She is the founder and publisher of The Green Violin, a slow-burning ‘samizdat’-style literary press for the free distribution of poetry, essays, prose, and literary paraphernalia.